Collapsing of the Chern-Ricci flow on elliptic surfaces: Introduction

 The first and second named authors investigated the Chern-Ricci flow on more general manifolds \cite{TW, TW2} and proved a number of further results.
 It was shown in particular that the maximal existence time for the flow can be determined from the initial metric; that the Chern-Ricci flow on manifolds with negative first Chern class smoothly deforms Hermitian metrics to K\"ahler-Einstein metrics; that when starting on a complex surface with Gauduchon initial metric $\omega_0$ (meaning $\de\db \omega_0=0$), the Chern-Ricci flow exists until the volume of the manifold or a curve of negative self-intersection goes to zero; and that on surfaces with nonnegative Kodaira dimension the Chern-Ricci flow contracts an exceptional curve when one exists.
 There are analogues of all of these results for the K\"ahler-Ricci flow \cite{Ca, FIK, TZha, SW1}.

-For the rest of this discussion we wish to make the following assumption: These surfaces are of significant interest as they are not yet completely classified.
+For the purpose of this discussion it will be useful to make reference to the following condition: Surfaces which satisfy $(*)$ are of significant interest as they are not yet completely classified.
 Recall that a surface is minimal if it contains no $(-1)$-curves and every complex surface is birational to a minimal one by via a finite sequence of blow downs.
 Every complex surface admits a Gauduchon metric, and the Gauduchon condition is preserved by the Chern-Ricci flow.

 We remark that Streets-Tian \cite{StT} earlier proposed the use of a different parabolic flow, called the Pluriclosed Flow, to study complex non-K\"ahler surfaces (see Section 2 of \cite{TW} for some discussion on how this flow differs from the Chern-Ricci flow).